Market Updates

 • household income limits

-2. Is the assistance a loan, grant, or shared appreciation structure?
+2. Is it a loan, grant, or shared appreciation structure?

 3. How does it pair with the first mortgage?